cspielvogel/TabularClassificationTemplate/README.md

 This project aims to create a template for solving classification problems using Scikit-Learn for tabular data.
 The template shall handle binary as well as multi-class classification problems and shall include a preprocessing pipeline.
-Further, the template shall be easily adaptable and extendible for an easy integration into larger machine learning workflows.
+Further, the template shall be easily adaptable and extendible for a simple integration into larger machine learning workflows.

 <!---
 <img src="Assets/tct_workflow_details.png" alt="Workflow diagram" width="600"/>